kona314/transit-fedilerts/README.md

 - Compile TypeScript and run

 ## HTTPS/SSL
 Transit Fedilerts starts up as an HTTP server when `NODE_ENV === 'production'`, but ActivityPub requires HTTPS.
-A reverse proxy, such as nginx, is required to handle SSL.
+A reverse proxy, such as nginx, is required to handle SSL (see more below).
 In development, provide paths in the `SSL_CERT` and `SSL_KEY` environment variables.

 ## Environment Variables